 There are other methods available for dehydrating foods.
 Knowing this, why are people so committed to solar food drying?

 To begin with, there’s the cost factor.
 The sun shines free – even on days when you wish it would find a cloud or so to hide behind.
-That brings the operating costs of drying foods with solar power to zero once you’ve built the environment in which you’ll be doing the drying.
+That brings the operating costs of drying foods with solar power to zero, once you’ve built the environment in which you’ll do the drying.